• Skip to main content

 Pegi is a seasoned lecturer and cultural consultant who has has taught on travel and tourism, storytelling, visual anthropology, and documentary production.
 She is available as a keynote speaker, lecturer, or workshop leader.
-Previous work internationally includes talks and screenings at the Margaret Mead Film Festival, American Museum of Natural HIstory, the Royal Anthropological Institute of Great Britain and Ireland’s Ethnographic Film Festival (RAI), the Soros Open Society documentary workshop, Azerbaijan; Columbia Alumni Travel Study Tours with National Geographic and Smithsonian “Hidden Wonders Around the World by Private Jet” and “Tahiti & French Polynesia” by clipper ship; keynote speaker, Critical Tourism Studies conference in Croatia; screening/discussion, Mekong Tourism Forum in Vietnam and Voice & Matter Conference, Malmö University, Sweden; presenter, NY Travel Festival; presenter, ITB Berlin; lecturer on cultural tourism at universities in Prague, Vienna, Budapest, Barcelona, and New York.
-Pegi has also served as a judge for the World Travel Tourism Council’s Tourism for Tomorrow Awards and currently for National Geographic World Legacy Awards.
-She was the cultural consultant and APP co-writer on Felix & Paul Studios’ “Nomads” virtual reality (VR) series for Samsung / Oculus.
-She has additionally presented at the The Moth, MoMA, Museum of the City of New York, Smithsonian’s National Museum of the American Indian, and with New York Women in Film & Television (NYWIFT), among others.
+Previous work internationally includes talks and screenings at the Margaret Mead Film Festival, American Museum of Natural History, the Royal Anthropological Institute of Great Britain and Ireland’s Ethnographic Film Festival (RAI), Brazil Anthropological Association; Central European University, Budapest; the Soros Open Society documentary workshop, Azerbaijan; Columbia Alumni Travel Study Tours with National Geographic and Smithsonian “Hidden Wonders Around the World by Private Jet” and “Tahiti & French Polynesia”; keynote, Critical Tourism Studies conference in Croatia; screening/discussion, Mekong Tourism Forum in Vietnam and Voice & Matter Conference, Malmö University, Sweden; presenter, NY Travel Festival; presenter, ITB Berlin; lecturer on cultural tourism at universities in Brazil, Bern (Switzerland), Prague, Vienna, Budapest, Barcelona, and New York.
+Pegi has also served as a judge or juror for the World Travel Tourism Council’s Tourism for Tomorrow Awards, National Geographic World Legacy Awards, and the International Documentary Association.
+She has additionally presented at The Moth, MoMA, Museum of the City of New York, Smithsonian’s National Museum of the American Indian, and with New York Women in Film & Television (NYWIFT), among others.

 See Pegi’s suggestions @ Room for Debate, New York Times: “Travelers Can Choose to Make a Difference“.